keystonejs/keystone/.changeset/twelve-pans-thank.md

 '@keystonejs/app-admin-ui': patch
 ---

-option to hide custom pages from Nav
+Added a `addToNav` option to custom pages config (defaults to `true`) allowing them to be hidden from the admin UI Nav bar.